rianelis/GCP/google-cloudskillsboost/PCA/GSP345 - Build Infrastructure with Terraform on Google Cloud: Challenge Lab/Readme.md

 ```

 Fill out the variables.tf files in the root directory and within the modules.
 Add three variables to each file: region, zone, and project_id.
 For their default values, use europe-west1, europe-west1-c, and your Google Cloud Project ID (qwiklabs-gcp-03-9e7a9808ef9a).
-Be aware you might probably have different regions, zones and project IDs.
+Be aware that you might have different regions, zones, and project IDs.
 ```
 variable "region" {
  default = "europe-west1"